rupeshtiwari/future-blogs/_posts/2022-03-26-microsoft-azure-services-and-concepts.md

   - az900
 ---

 > Learn everything you should know about Azure Services and their concepts as a beginner.
+This article is part of **Core Azure Concepts**.

+Azure Fundamentals certification needs 6 part to be finished.
+1. Part 1: Describe core Azure concepts
+   1.
+2. Part 2: Describe core Azure services
+3. Part 3: Describe core solutions and management tools on Azure
+4. Part 4: Describe general security and network security features
+5. Part 5: Describe identity, governance, privacy, and compliance features
+6. Part 6: Describe Azure cost management and service level agreements

 ## Azure Infrastructure and Management